-- Restriction from participating in off-campus school recreational activities on the weekend following the ten (10) demerit accumulation. - Sunday afternoon study hall (or equivalent hours of supervised study if participating in a school activity). - Saturday morning work detail (or equivalent hours of supervised work if participating in a school activity).
+- Restriction from participating in off-campus school recreational activities on the weekend following the ten (10) demerit accumulation. - Work detail (or equivalent hours of supervised work if participating in a school activity).

 Demerit Week(s).
 For purposes of determining demerit totals, the demerit week will run from Wednesday through Tuesday of each week.
 This will allow sufficient time for parents or guardians to be notified of weekend leaves that must be canceled due to disciplinary restriction.
 If minor infractions continue to accumulate over a course of several weeks, the student will meet with the Assistant Dean of Students, who will review the situation and determine whether the student should appear before the Disciplinary Committee.